-APM’s Food Buying Club is a brand new community-based program.
+APM’s Food Buying Club is a brand new community-based program, just two years old.
 It is the local, pop-up element of our distribution model that allows us to meet the stated needs of our residents where they are.
-The ability to grow and leverage volunteer hours will allow the FBC to extend its reach and serve more families in the Philadelphia area.
-The Philly Fellow will work closely with the current FBC Coordinator to develop a process for maintaining positive relationships with FBC members and establish a strategy for leveraging volunteer hours.
-The Philly Fellow’s functions will be to develop a strategy for recruiting, screening and coordinating volunteers; create materials and standard procedures for training and supervising volunteers; planning and facilitating outreach activities to increase awareness of the FBC to members of the community; and formalizing coordinated outreach of FBC through neighboring community organizations.
+The ability to grow a healthy volunteer base and leverage volunteer hours will allow the FBC to extend its reach and serve more families in the Philadelphia area.
+The Philly Fellow will work closely with APM’s FBC Coordinator as well as the Neighborhood Advisory Committee (NAC) and Sustainable Community Initiative (SCI) Coordinators and APM’s Financial Opportunities Center (FOC) Counselors to strengthen capacity of APM’s Food Buying Club to serve members/residents and develop a standard process for maintaining positive relationships with FBC members.
+The Philly Fellow’s role will include developing a strategy for recruiting, screening, training and coordinating volunteers; create materials and standard procedures for training and supervising volunteers; planning and facilitating outreach activities to increase awareness of the FBC to members of the community; and formalizing coordinated outreach of FBC through neighboring community organizations and APM’s FOC service providers.
 By supporting these efforts, the Philly Fellow will help APM’s Food Buying Club work to reduce the effects of poverty and hunger and create opportunities for economic mobility in our area.

 The organization’s experience operating anti-poverty programming of this nature: